wavebyrd/great_expectations/docs/docusaurus/docs/cloud/validations/run_validations.md

    - A <img src="/img/calendar.png" alt="calendar icon" width="20" height="20"/> calendar icon indicates a Validation ran by a GX-managed schedule.
    - **Batch** information is included for any Validation ran on a subset of a Data Asset.
     :::

-6. Optional.
-Click **Share** to copy the URL for the Validation Results and share them with other users in your workspace.